Senither/Smiler-bot/readme.md

 ### Another Dumb Bot

-For another dumb bot, check out [Truer](https://github.com/Senither/Truer-bot), the bot that replies with "True!" to everything.
+For another dumb bot, check out [Truer](https://github.com/Senither/Truer-bot), the bot that replies with "True!" to everything, or if you want the reverse of that you can checkout [Falser](https://github.com/senither/Falser-bot) which replies with "False!" to everything..

 ### License